-Prior to joining ATD Mediation, Laura had a 23-year career as an Assistant United States Attorney for the Southern District of Florida.
+Prior to joining ATD Mediation & Arbitration, P.A., Laura had a 23-year career as an Assistant United States Attorney for the Southern District of Florida.
 As a Senior Trial Attorney in the Civil Division, Laura handled both affirmative and defensive litigation, including cases in the areas of labor, employment and disabilities, personal injury, medical malpractice, constitutional torts, health care and nursing home cases.
 In 2005, Laura was voted by former and present Assistant United States Attorneys as the outstanding career prosecutor (Vince Antel Award.)
 As a Deputy Chief and staff attorney in the Criminal Division, Laura prosecuted health care fraud, bank fraud, tax and money laundering cases.
 She was a founding member of the United States Attorney’s Office health care and bank fraud working groups.